 We’ll talk more about strength training in another article.
 Today, my point is to explain the rationale behind what I call “getting slow.”
 While your muscles are growing, your ability to move quickly lessens.
 This is why athletes do all of their body-altering training in the off-season.
 When you start to feel slow, it’s a sign that your program is working.
 Just remember that you’ll want to increase your intensity and whip those big lugs into shape later on.

-Wanting to experience the trilogy of grumpiness should help you during your next program or training cycle.
-But remember that these are stages, not chronic conditions.
+Remember these are stages, not chronic conditions.
 You should only experience them early in a program or new cycle of training.
 If you aren’t experiencing them at all, it means you’re ready to ramp your training up to the next level.
-But if they persist beyond 4 weeks, you’re overdoing it and risk overtraining.
+But if they persist beyond four weeks, you’re overdoing it and risk overtraining.
 You may also experience them each time you transition to a new phase.
 In this case, though, they should be gone before you move into the next phase.